Effective Date: July 1, 2017

 - For an individual who has never been an employee, submit the following information to your campus human resources (HR) office: (1) job description, including discussion of duties and estimated length of appointment; and, (2) offer letter, identifying hourly rate and start date – your campus HR office has a template for the offer letter.

-- For a current or former employee, submit the following information to your campus HR office: (1) job description, including discussion of duties and estimated length of appointment; and, (2) offer letter, identifying hourly rate and start date – your campus HR office has a template for the offer letter.
+- For a current or former employee who was active within the same calendar year, work with your campus HR.
+You will likely need to submit the following information to your campus HR office: (1) job description, including discussion of duties and estimated length of appointment; and, (2) offer letter, identifying hourly rate and start date – your campus HR office has a template for the offer letter.

 In addition, submit to your department’s business partner for processing: completed additional pay or one-time pay form.